Anthial/InDaGame/README.md

 **Setup:**
 1) Open your favourite terminal.
 2) Run `gradle build` in the source folder of this downloaded repository.
+(If the build fails, try running it again, that usually works.)
 3) Navigate to `[source folder]/android/build/outputs/apk/`.
 4) You can now run `android-debug.apk` on your emulator or on your phone.
 (Assuming you allow installations from unknown sources.)